-The table of a horizontal sundial is parallel to the horizontal plane of the location (which is not always parallel to the ground!), that is perpendicular to the vertical line defined by a plumb-line.
+The table of a horizontal sundial is parallel to the horizontal plane of the location (which is not always parallel to the ground!), which is perpendicular to the vertical line defined by a plumb-line.

-The style, planted in the table is directed according to the north-south axis and points towards the north celestial pole in the northern hemisphere (in the southern hemisphere, it points towards the south celestial pole).
+The style, planted in the table is directed according to the north-south axis and points towards the celestial pole.
 The angle formed between the style and the table is equal to the latitude of the location.
 The opposing angle, at the end of the polar style is equal to the co-latitude (90° - latitude) of the location.
 Thus, for a horizontal sundial located at the North Pole, the style will be vertical, whereas at the equator, the angle will be null and the style will be horizontal.